OHIO OVI DEFENSE ATTORNEY

 To make payment easier, in addition to cash and checks, Riddell Law accepts all major credit cards.
 Further, we offer payment plan options to qualified clients.

-To speak with us by phone or to schedule your FREE consultation and review your legal rights, call 614-361-2804, contact Attorney Douglas Riddell by e-mail at email@example.com, or fill out the confidential contact form to the right.Google+
+To speak with us by phone or to schedule your FREE consultation and review your legal rights, call 614-361-2804, contact Attorney Douglas Riddell by e-mail at email@example.com, or fill out the confidential contact form below.Google+